-Well, issues of personal revisionism and hypocrisy and contradiction aside we wonder if the poem was really written and if it was in fact written was it in fact published in the student literary magazine and if it was published was it understood to be an anti McCarthy attack or was it safely obscure?
-This is no idle question as it not only goes to the issues of Roth’s mendacity and his highly flexible sense of ethics but it raises the obvious question – if he wrote the poem and it was published were he and the poem reported to the Hoovers? was Roth the Jew reported as a subversive?
+Well, issues of personal revisionism and hypocrisy and contradiction aside we wonder if the poem was really written, and if it was in fact written was it in fact published in the student literary magazine, and if it was published was it understood to be an anti McCarthy attack or was it safely obscure?
+This is no idle question as it not only goes to the issues of Roth’s mendacity, and his highly flexible sense of ethics, but it raises the obvious question – if he wrote the poem and it was published were he and the poem reported to the Hoovers?
+Was Roth the ersatz lefty and Jew reported as a subversive?
 If not, why not, given the atmosphere in the nation during what Roth says was the “heyday of McCarthyism.”
 And if he was reported what happened?
 Or, was Roth telling a tall tale that aside from contradicting his stance in Writing American Fiction, made him sound good and brave and involved?
 Or as they used to say: committed.

 Roth brings more attention to this issue further on in the same interview.
 Speaking of his Nixon satire, Our Gang he says: